sand-ki/legolization/README.md

 or you can run from your IDE through the same entry point, app.py.

 ## Features
-### Before after sample
-Photo by Saifuddin Ratlamwala from Pexels
+### Before&after sample with 64 bricks along the longer side
 <p align="center">
   <img src="/assets/sample_pic_readme.jpg" width="350" title="sample before">
   <img src="/assets/sample_pic_readme_legolized.png" width="350" title="sample after">
 </p>
+Credit: Photo by Saifuddin Ratlamwala from Pexels

 ### Select colors
 * You can select colors on the right hand side that are used for creating your lego-like image.